-List major outcome goals and measurable objectives for each year of the project.
-Do not include process objectives; these should be included in the project plan only.
+List only major outcome goals and measurable objectives for each year of the project.
+Do not include process objectives; these should be described in the project plan only.
+Include the metric within the stated objective.
 The maximum number is 3 goals with 3 objectives each.
 Projects will be evaluated annually on progress toward outcome goals and objectives.
 See Appendix B for instructions on writing outcome goals and objectives.